 Global sales of pure electric and hybrid vehicles last year reached 13.6 million units, up 31% from 2022, according to market research firm Rho Motion.

 Of these, pure electric vehicles accounted for 9.5 million units and hybrid vehicles accounted for 4.1 million units.
-Rho Motion said that December 2023 alone set a record for the month with the most electric vehicle sales in history with 1.5 million units.
+Rho Motion said that December 2023 alone set a record for the most electric vehicle sales month in history with 1.5 million units.

-But global EV sales growth has slowed to 60% in 2022, which Charles Lester, chief data officer at Rho Motion, says is reasonable.
+However, the growth rate of global EV sales over the past year has slowed down from the 60% growth rate in 2022.
+Charles Lester, chief data officer at Rho Motion, says this is reasonable.
 “You can’t expect to double every year,” he says.

 Customers look at electric cars at a BYD showroom in Shanghai.
 Photo: Reuters

 BYD came in second with 1.62 million pure electric vehicles sold.
-The Chinese electric car giant also sold 1.4 million hybrids.
+The Chinese electric car giant also sold 1.4 million hybrid vehicles.
 It recently chose Hungary as the site for its first electric car factory in Europe.

-The global electric vehicle market is expected to face some challenges in 2024.
+The global electric vehicle market in 2024 is expected to face some challenges.
 After years of rapid growth, some manufacturers are concerned that EV sales in Europe and elsewhere could face weaker demand as consumers delay their decisions while waiting for better, smaller, and cheaper models to arrive in the next two to three years.

-In addition, Mr. Charles Lester predicted that electric car sales in Europe could be affected by Germany's sudden decision to cut electric car subsidies.
-The European Commission has opened an investigation into whether Chinese companies benefit from subsidies to sell at prices that are not fair.
+In addition, Mr. Charles Lester predicts that electric car sales in Europe may be affected by Germany's sudden decision to cut electric car subsidies.
+The European Commission has opened an investigation into whether Chinese companies benefit from subsidies to sell at prices.

-In the US, manufacturers including Ford and GM have scaled back or postponed plans to build electric vehicle plants.
-In addition, some models including Ford’s Mustang Mach-E and Tesla’s Model E are no longer eligible for the $7,500 tax credit under the Deflationary Act.
+In the US, manufacturers including Ford and GM have scaled back or postponed plans to build electric vehicle factories.
+In addition, some models including Ford’s Mustang Mach-E and Tesla’s Model E are no longer eligible for the $7,500 tax credit under the Inflation Reduction Act.
 These developments could also affect supply and demand in this market.

 >> Register here